kserve/kserve/docs/samples/v1beta1/tensorflow/README.md

 ```

 ### Run a prediction
-We will be using a python gRPC client for our prediction, so we need to create a python virtual environment and
+We use a python gRPC client for the prediction, so you need to create a python virtual environment and
-install the tensorflow-serving-api.
+install the `tensorflow-serving-api`.
 ```shell
 # The prediction script is written in TensorFlow 1.x
 pip install tensorflow-serving-api>=1.14.0,<2.0.0